 This one is a bit more technical.
-You might consider lunch out with a client to be a form of advertising and marketing, whilst HMRC consider it as entertainment.
-If it is considered entertaining you cannot claim tax relief.
-For other forms of advertising and marketing, you are able to claim tax relief.
+You might consider lunch out with a client to be a form of advertising and marketing, but HMRC consider it to be entertainment (which you can’t claim tax relief for).
+Fortunately most other forms of advertising and marketing are allowable.

 Broadband and phone

-If you’re entertaining employees, you may be able to claim tax relief.
-For the event to qualify as not being a taxable benefit it must be an annual event (like a Christmas party), open to all staff, and cost less than £150 per guest present.
-If the event doesn’t meet all of these criteria, it’s a taxable benefit
+Despite entertaining clients not being an allowable expense, you might be able to claim tax relief on the cost of entertaining employees.
+For the event to qualify without being a taxable benefit in kind, it must be an annual event (like a Christmas party), open to all staff, and cost less than £150 per guest.

 You can claim for computer equipment as long as you use it solely for the business.

-Directors and employees of the company can claim for the cost of one private health assessment or health screening each year with no benefit in kind charge.
+Directors and employees can claim for the cost of one private health assessment or health screening each per year without it being considered a staff perk (and therefore subject to benefit in kind charges).

-Business can also claim for overseas medical costs if an individual needs medical attention while on a business trip.
+Businesses can also claim for overseas medical costs if an individual needs medical attention whilst they’re away on a business trip.
 The costs must be charged directly to the company and the arrangements made in advance.

 If you require treatment for a disease or injury that was sustained through work, this is also tax-deductible.
-For example, if employees consistently work on a computer you can claim for the cost of an eye test.
-However, the cost of the prescription glasses or contact lenses is not allowable, and the employee must pay for these themselves.
+For example, if employees consistently work on a computer you can claim for the cost of an eye test, although the cost of the prescription glasses or contact lenses is not allowable and the employee must pay for these themselves.

-If your limited company has a commercial vehicle, you can claim all costs of the vehicle, including; road tax, insurance, fuel, vehicle lease, washing and repairs.
-You can alternatively record business mileage and claim a set amount per mile travelled.
+If your limited company has a commercial vehicle, you can claim all of the costs of the vehicle, including road tax, insurance, fuel, leasing, and even washing and repairs.
+There are more specific rules if you use an electric vehicle.

-You can claim if you need a mobile phone for your business.
-The contract must be in the name of the business, and you can only claim tax on the first handset you provide to each employee.
-If an employee has more than one handset, the extra mobile phone will be taxed as a benefit in kind.
+A mobile phone for your business is allowed, but the contract must be in the name of the company.
+You can only claim relief on the first handset you provide to each employee though, and an extra one will be taxed as a benefit in kind.

-If the business requires a subscription to a professional body, you can cover these costs without paying extra tax or National Insurance.
-The only subscriptions that you can claim for are shown in HMRC’s approved subscription index.
+If the business requires a subscription to a professional body, you can cover these costs without paying extra tax or National Insurance providing it appears in HMRC’s approved subscription index.